GP ADHD Prescribing in Queensland

 - Patients needed specialist for every prescription renewal

-- Trained GPs can initiate stimulant prescriptions for adult ADHD
+- Specialist GPs (FRACGP/FACRRM) can initiate, modify, and continue stimulant prescriptions for adults 18+

 Requirements for QLD GPs